 - Salt: If using kosher salt, use double the amount of sea salt called in the recipe.

-- Chocolate chips: I used semi-sweet chips but you can use dark chocolate chips or milk chocolate chips if you prefer.
-But they must be of good quality so the chocolate will stay melted for longer after baling the cookies.
+- Chocolate chips: In this recipe for a small batch of chocolate chip cookies, I used semi-sweet chips but you can use dark chocolate chips or milk chocolate chips if you prefer.
+However, they must be of good quality so the chocolate will stay melted for longer after baking these soft chocolate chip cookies (or with soft center).

-Pro Tips for Making Copycat Levain Bakery Chocolate Chip Cookies
+Pro Tips for Making a Small Batch of Chocolate Chip Cookies

 - Use chilled butter and eggs.